mspnp/cloud-design-patterns/docs/pipes-and-filters.md

 ## Issues and considerations

 You should consider the following points when deciding how to implement this pattern:
-- Complexity.
+- **Complexity**.
 The increased flexibility that this pattern provides can also introduce complexity, especially if the filters in a pipeline are distributed across different servers.

-- Reliability.
+- **Reliability**.
 Use an infrastructure that ensures that data flowing between filters in a pipeline won't be lost.

-- Idempotency.
+- **Idempotency**.
 If a filter in a pipeline fails after receiving a message and the work is rescheduled to another instance of the filter, part of the work might have already been completed.
 If this work updates some aspect of the global state (such as information stored in a database), the same update could be repeated.
-A similar issue might arise if a filter fails after posting its results to the next filter in the pipeline, but before indicating that it's completed its work successfully.
+A similar issue might occur if a filter fails after posting its results to the next filter in the pipeline, but before indicating that it's completed its work successfully.
 In these cases, the same work could be repeated by another instance of the filter, causing the same results to be posted twice.
 This could result in subsequent filters in the pipeline processing the same data twice.
 Therefore filters in a pipeline should be designed to be idempotent.
 For more information see [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver’s blog.

-- Repeated messages.
-If a filter in a pipeline fails after posting a message to the next stage of the pipeline, another instance of the filter might be run (as described by the idempotency issue above), and it'll post a copy of the same message to the pipeline.
+- **Repeated messages**.
+If a filter in a pipeline fails after posting a message to the next stage of the pipeline, another instance of the filter might be run, and it'll post a copy of the same message to the pipeline.
 This could cause two instances of the same message to be passed to the next filter.
 To avoid this, the pipeline should detect and eliminate duplicate messages.

     >  If you're implementing the pipeline by using message queues (such as Microsoft Azure Service Bus queues), the message queuing infrastructure might provide automatic duplicate message detection and removal.

-- Context and state.
+- **Context and state**.
 In a pipeline, each filter essentially runs in isolation and shouldn't make any assumptions about how it was invoked.
 This means that each filter should be provided with sufficient context to perform its work.
-This context could comprise a large amount of state information.
+This context could include a large amount of state information.

 ## When to use this pattern

 Use this pattern when:
-- The processing required by an application can easily be decomposed into a set of discrete, independent steps.
+- The processing required by an application can easily be broken down into a set of independent steps.

 - The processing steps performed by an application have different scalability requirements.